OCAS Application Services

-OCAS Application Services, formerly known as the Ontario College Application Service (OCAS) is a non-profit corporation created in 1991 by the Colleges of Applied Arts and Technology and the Institutes of Technology and Advanced Learning in the province of Ontario, Canada.
+OCAS Application Services, formerly known as the Ontario College Application Service (OCAS), is a non-profit corporation established in 1991 by the Colleges of Applied Arts and Technology and the Institutes of Technology and Advanced Learning in Ontario, Canada.

-OCAS represents Ontario's 24 Colleges of Applied Arts and Technology (CAAT).
-Three non-CAAT institutions also use the ontariocolleges.ca service for their applications.
-The centralized platform provides application-to-college services in English and French through its ontariocolleges.ca brand.
+OCAS provides centralized application services for Ontario's 24 Colleges of Applied Arts and Technology (CAAT).
+Three non-CAAT institutions also use its application services.
+Applications are submitted through the ontariocolleges.ca platform, which operates in English and French.